chuhaiphu/vinaup-platform/apps/api/docs/pattern/GUARD-PATTERN.md

     if (error instanceof Error) throw error;
     if (info) {
       if (info.name === 'TokenExpiredError' || info.name === 'JsonWebTokenError')
-        throw new TokenInvalidException('Token is invalid or has expired');
+        throw new AccessTokenInvalidException('Token is invalid or has expired');
-      throw new TokenInvalidException(info.message);
+      throw new AccessTokenInvalidException(info.message);
     }
-    if (!user) throw new TokenInvalidException('User is no longer valid');
+    if (!user) throw new AccessTokenInvalidException('User is no longer valid');
     return user;
   }
 }